It’s okay to want something. No, really. It’s okay.

-And I don’t mean that fecetiously, as I know many of us have hurt and pain in that area that gets triggered very easily.
-And… well, we all have life experiences that either support what we desire or plum go against our wants for our own happiness and/or otherwise.
+And I don’t mean that facetiously, as I know many of us have hurt and pain in that area that gets triggered very easily.
+And… well, we all have life experiences that either support what we desire, or plum go against our wants for our own happiness and/or otherwise.

-And although you have life experiences, you are never stuck with them, or just any old point of view.
-You’ve got choices, options.
+Although you have life experiences, although life has “taught” you certain things, you are never stuck with the experiences or the ideas.
+You’ve got choices; options.
 Always.
-Infinite possibilities, though two more than the one you already have may suffice.
+Infinite possibilities.
+Although two more than the one you already have may suffice.
 Ha!

 Desire is the very foundation of evolution.
 It is the building block of creation.

 We all look to make things better in the world around us.
 This desire to make things better, to improve upon what exists, whether for our own good or for the good of people around us, or the world, is the very impulse that moves us forward as humankind.
 That moving forward is also known as Evolution.

 Then why do we have so much fight/struggle with desire and wanting?
 Is it maybe that we are not comfortable with wanting anything?
 That the notion of wanting has such broad implications and for some of us they are of a negative nature?
 Not getting what we want, not succeeding in things that really mattered to us, not achieving everything we’ve dreamt of for ourselves… and the list can go on.